openebs-archive/dynamic-nfs-provisioner/docs/workload/wordpress.md

        --set persistence.accessModes={ReadWriteMany} \
        --set volumePermissions.enabled=true \
        --set autoscaling.enabled=true \
-       --set autoscaling.minReplicas=1 \
+       --set autoscaling.minReplicas=2 \
        --set autoscaling.maxReplicas=6 \
        --set autoscaling.targetCPU=80 \
         bitnami/wordpress
 ```

-The above will create one WordPress application pod with RWX persistent volume.
+The above will create two WordPress application pods with RWX persistent volume.
 We are using `my-release` as a release name for the WordPress installation.
 You can replace `my-release` with a different name also.

 You can check the generated pods using the command `kubectl get pods -n wordpress`.
 ```
 $ kubectl get pods -n wordpress
-NAME                                   READY   STATUS    RESTARTS   AGE my-release-mariadb-0                   1/1     Running   0          2m37s
+NAME                                   READY   STATUS    RESTARTS   AGE my-release-mariadb-0                   1/1     Running   0          3m14s
+my-release-wordpress-79969f558-lqs56   1/1     Running   0          2m59s
-my-release-wordpress-79969f558-fdhjj   1/1     Running   0          2m37s
+my-release-wordpress-79969f558-qjblc   1/1     Running   0          3m14s
 ```

 You can scale the WordPress deployment using a `kubectl scale` command as mentioned below:
 ```
-$ kubectl scale --replicas=2 deployment/my-release-wordpress -n wordpress
+$ kubectl scale --replicas=3 deployment/my-release-wordpress -n wordpress
 deployment.apps/my-release-wordpress scaled
 ```